-The Mount Wellington cable car company pays lip service to kunanyi, but the company's attitude to the mountain is utterly materialist and its relationship with the mountain’s custodians has been disgraceful.
+The Mount Wellington cable car company's attitude to the mountain is utterly materialist and its treatment of the mountain’s custodians is shameful.

 The MWCC never added an indigeneous dimension to its Key Social Indicators.
 It did not consult with the Tasmanian Aboriginal Centre.
 Meanwhile, in 2013 the MWCC's chief backer, the company Riser + Gain, bought the internet domain name kunyani.com and 11 other kunanyi-related domain names.
 This is the kunyani.com scandal.
 When the cyber-squatting was discovered, the company's CEO Adrian Bold sneered, saying that the internet belonged to nobody and it is first in, best dressed.

 Stung by the ensuing criticism, the MWCC claimed “We have begun collaborative work with various indigenous elders and stakeholder groups to ensure this unique heritage is properly interpreted”, but no names are given.
 It then added a Testimonial to the footer of its site from one L.Daniels, saying “I am an Aboriginal Tasmanian who has happily lived 14 years of my life in Hobart.
 I want to see more developments which respectfully showcase this beautiful place and I think the cable car is a fabulous idea.”
 The Mountain Preservation Society is sceptical.
 The MWCC quotes (without attribution) Professor Lefroy of UTAS, arguing that the cable car has environmental benefits, but does not quote his conclusion that the MWCC’s failure to consult with the aboriginal community was a fatal, and irredeemable defect in the proposal.